-Through the third quarter of FY 2018-19, the performance of the OC ACCESS program exceeded the performance in the areas of safety, courtesy, and reliability (MBRC), but was below the standard for OTP.
-The performance of OC Bus service exceeded the safety standard but fell below the performance standard for courtesy (CFR) and reliability.
-OCTA staff continues to focus on continuous quality improvement in courtesy and reliability as detailed in the report.
+Through the fourth quarter of FY 2018-19, the performance of the OC ACCESS program exceeded the performance in the areas of courtesy and reliability, but was below the standard for safety and OTP.
+The performance of OC Bus service exceeded the safety standard, but fell below the performance standard for courtesy and reliability.
+OCTA staff continue to focus on continuous quality improvement in courtesy and reliability as detailed in the report.
 Service efficiency and route performance remain stable as OC Bus 360° implementation continues.
 In addition to tracking the established key performance indicators, staff will continue to manage the service contracts pursuant to contract requirements, and work to identify other strategies to improve overall system performance.